xinyangli/nixpkgs/doc/builders/images/makediskimage.section.md

 - whether to produce a Nix-store only image or not, **this can be incompatible with other options**
 - arbitrary NixOS configuration
-- multiple partition table layouts: EFI, legacy, legacy + GPT, hybrid, none ;
+- multiple partition table layouts: EFI, legacy, legacy + GPT, hybrid, none through `partitionTableType` parameter ;
 - automatic or bound disk size: `diskSize` parameter, `additionalSpace` can be set when `diskSize` is `auto` to add a constant of disk space ;
 - boot partition size when partition table is `efi` or `hybrid` ;
 - arbitrary contents with permissions can be placed in the target filesystem using `contents`, incompatible with Nix-store only image